Frieda Riess

 1890-1957

-Born into a Jewish family in Posen, Frieda Riess (German, 1890-1957) apprenticed as a photographer at Berlin’s Lette-Verein from 1913 to 1915.
+Born into a Jewish family in Posen, Frieda Riess (German, 1890-1954) apprenticed as a photographer at Berlin’s Lette-Verein from 1913 to 1915.
 She opened her own studio on Kurfürstendamm in 1917.
 Since the early 1920s, she gained prominence as a society and art scene portraitist, picturing national and international artists, intellectuals and celebrities.
 Alongside she published in illustrated magazines.
 In 1925 avantgarde gallerist Alfred Flechtheim featured her work in a much-noticed one-woman-show.
 She continued showing her work in her own studio, followed attentively by the press .
 In 1930 she took part in the group show Gezeichnet oder geknipst, curated by editor Paul Westheim.
-Living in Paris since 1932, Riess kept on frequenting societal circles, but had mostly abandoned photography.
-Since the German invasion in France in 1940, Riess suffered the secluded existence of an acutely endangered person.
-Less is known about her personal life after WWII, and she died lonely most probably in a Parisian hospital.
-Das Verborgene Museum held a major retrospective of the artist in Berlin in 2008.
+From 1932, Riess lived in Paris and continued to move in social circles, but largely gave up photography.
+Since the German invasion of France in 1940, Riess led a reclusive life in constant fear of persecution.
+Little is known about her personal life after the Second World War.
+She died on March 20, 1954 in her apartment on the Quai d'Orsay in Paris.
+The Verborgenes Museum organized a major retrospective of the artist's work in Berlin in 2008.